dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-And compare those signatures to our database to classify the components.
+And compare those signatures to our database to classify the components:

 ```
 for i in *sig